 Added by Sara Davies on March 23, 2014 at 20:50 — No Comments

 Yesterday was our final day at the Park & Dare Theatre in Treorchy.
 Firstly, I must say a huge thanks to all the staff there for helping us out this week.
 By chance, it was the Eisteddfod Cylch y Rhondda at the Park & Dare and the place was packed with hundreds of children.
-On every landing and stairwell,…Continue
+On every landing and stairwell, behind every door there were children singing,…Continue

 Added by Nerea Martinez de Lecea on March 23, 2014 at 10:30 — No Comments